Electronic (band): Current status

 Neither Sumner nor Marr has gone on record with any formal dissolution of the band despite both having moved on to other projects.
 However, in 2003, Marr did agree that the band had reached "its natural conclusion" and that he was happy that it ended on a positive note.
-Sumner recorded with New Order again and, in 2009, formed a new band, Bad Lieutenant.
-Marr has since worked with many acts, including The Healers, Pet Shop Boys, The Cribs and Modest Mouse, as well as releasing multiple solo albums.
+Sumner returned with New Order shortly after the final album was released, and in 2009, formed a new band, Bad Lieutenant.
+Marr has since worked with many acts, including The Healers, Pet Shop Boys, The Cribs and Modest Mouse, as well as releasing several solo albums.

-Marr and Sumner played with the Doves for the Manchester v Cancer charity concert in January 2006 and the compilation album Get the Message – The Best of was released that September to mild promotion and sales [UK #194].
+Marr and Sumner played with Doves for the Manchester v Cancer charity concert in January 2006 and the compilation album Get the Message – The Best of was released that September to mild promotion and sales [UK number 194].
 In July 2013 Sumner joined Marr at Jodrell Bank to perform "Getting Away With It".
 Marr was supporting for New Order and performing songs from his career.